Kiekara/portfolio/README.md

   - User location fetched using Google Play services location API
   - Weather information fetched from OpenWeatherMap API

+__Web Scraping__<br>
-__Web Scraping__ (implemented as a part of web application project for female hockey in Finland)
+Implemented as a part of web application project for female hockey in Finland.<br>
+The project was passed on to a different team, which is why I have no access to its current state
 - The initial feature scraped the match data from http://tulospalvelu.leijonat.fi
-- The project was passed on to a different team, which is why I have no access to its current state
 - __Technologies used__
   - The feature was implemented using Node.js and a web sraping library, Playwright